 On the other hand the prosecution say that it is not as simple as that.
 When children are abused they are often confused about what is happening to them and why it is happening.
-They are children and if a family member is abusing them in his own home or their own home, to whom can they complain?
-A sexual assault, if it occurs, will usually occur secretly.
-A child may have some idea that what is going on is wrong but very often children feel that they are to
+They are children and if a family member is abusing

-1090 Miller
+1156 Miller